At a Glance

 ✨Tip Number 1

-Make sure to highlight any relevant experience you have working with children and young people, especially in a residential or childcare setting.
+Make sure to highlight any relevant experience you have working with children and young people, especially in a residential setting.
 This will show us that you understand the unique challenges and rewards of this role.

 ✨Tip Number 2